Comparing bound entanglement of bell diagonal pairs of qutrits and ququarts: Methods

 \subsection{Symmetries and their generation}

 The ring structure of the Weyl operators $W_{k,l}$ can be used to define linear symmetry transformations \cite{baumgartnerHiesmayr, baumgartner1} acting on states in $\M_d$.
 These transformations act as permutations on the Bell basis projectors $\Pkl$ or equivalently as permutations of the coordinates $c_{kl}$ of a state in $\M_d$.
 These symmetry transformations form a group and are known to conserve both the PPT property and entanglement.
 Together these properties imply the conservation of the entanglement class \cite{PoppACS}, meaning that the subsets of separable, bound entangled and free entangled states are mapped to themselves.
 For numerical implementations as well as for understanding their action on a given state, any linear symmetry $s$ can be characterized by their action on the basis projectors $s: \Pkl \rightarrow P_{k', l'}$.
-All elements of this symmetry group can be generated by combined application of the following group generators (all mathematical operations on the indices are defined as$\pmod d$): \begin{itemize} \item Momentum inversion: $m: \Pkl \rightarrow P_{-k,l}$ \item Quarter rotation: $r: \Pkl \rightarrow P_{k,-l}$ \item Vertical sheer: $v: \Pkl \rightarrow P_{k+l,l}$ \item Translation: $t_{p,q}: \Pkl \rightarrow P_{k+p,l+q}$ for $p, q \in (0, \cdots, d-1)$ \end{itemize} Due to the finite number of elements $(k,l)$ in the phase space induced by the Weyl operators $W_{k,l}$, the number of distinct symmetries generated by the generators above is finite as well and can be generated numerically.
+All elements of this symmetry group can be generated by combined application of the following group generators (all mathematical operations on the indices are defined as$\pmod d$): \begin{itemize} \item Momentum inversion: $m: \Pkl \rightarrow P_{-k,l}$ \item Quarter rotation: $r: \Pkl \rightarrow P_{k,-l}$ \item Vertical sheer: $v: \Pkl \rightarrow P_{k+l,l}$ \item Translation: $t_{p,q}: \Pkl \rightarrow P_{k+p,l+q}$ for $p, q \in (0, \cdots, d-1)$ \end{itemize} Note that the translation of a Bell diagonal state can also be realized by applying a corresponding Weyl operator to the mixed state.
+This is not the case for the other generators, as their action on each Bell state that contributes to the mixture depends on that state.
+Due to the finite number of elements $(k,l)$ in the phase space induced by the Weyl operators $W_{k,l}$, the number of distinct symmetries generated by the generators above is finite as well and can be generated numerically.
 The number of existing symmetries grows quickly with the dimension.
 For $d=2$, $24$ distinct symmetries can be generated, for $d=3$, $432$ and for $d=4$ already $1536$ symmetries of this group exist.
 Taking these symmetries into account is essential for the numerical methods to be effective in the $d^2$ dimensional space.